fleetdm/fleet/docs/REST API/rest-api.md

 `Status: 200`

-### List Fleet maintained apps
+### List Fleet-maintained apps

 > **Experimental feature**.
 This feature is undergoing rapid improvement, which may result in breaking changes to the API or configuration surface.
 It is not recommended for use in automated workflows.

-List available Fleet maintained apps.
+List available Fleet-maintained apps.

 `GET /api/v1/fleet/software/fleet_maintained_apps`